Gladstone Central: Our Lady Star of the Sea Catholic Church

 Our Lady Star of the Sea Catholic church is located at 181-185 Goondoon street (south-west corner with Herbert Street).
 It has an adjoining school.
 It is the third Catholic church to be built in Gladstone.

 The first Catholic church in Gladstone was St Mary's Church in Auckland Street.
 It was opened on 1 March 1874 by the Rev. Dean Murlay, but did not have a resident priest until 1885.
 However, in 1902, the land was resumed to build a new railway line between Gladstone and Rockhampton.

 A site of 2 acre bounded by Goondoon Street, Herbert Street and Glenlyon Road was purchased with a plan to build a precinct to eventually comprise a church, a school, a convent and a monastery.
 The monastery would serve as both a presbytery and a sanitorium for missionaries working in the Pacific islands.
 The architects for the new church and school were Eaton and Bates; the builders were Robinson & Freeman.
 The new church was opened on 19 January 1902 by the Bishop of Rockhampton, Joseph Higgins.

 A larger church was required to meet the growing parish, leaving to the current church being built in 1924 at a cost of £2700.
 The foundation stone was laid on 13 April 1924 by the Bishop of Rockhampton, Rev. Joseph Sheil.
 It was officially opened on 16 November 1924.
 The second church continued to be used as part of the school.

 In the cyclone of 2 March 1949, the convent and school were destroyed but the church survived.

 Education

 Gladstone Central State School is a government primary (Prep-6) school for boys and girls at 74 Auckland Street (23.8418°S 151.2576°E).
 In 2017, the school had an enrolment of 342 students with 24 teachers (22 full-time equivalent) and 16 non-teaching staff (12 full-time equivalent).
 In 2018, the school had an enrolment of 356 students with 25 teachers (23 full-time equivalent) and 16 non-teaching staff (11 full-time equivalent).
 It includes a special education program.

 Star of the Sea Catholic Primary School is a Catholic primary (Prep-6) school for boys and girls at 181 Goondoon Street (23.8474°S 151.2579°E).
 In 2018, the school had an enrolment of 261 students with 24 teachers (17 full-time equivalent) and 17 non-teaching staff (9 full-time equivalent).

+There are no secondary schools in Gladstone Central.
+The nearest government secondary school is Gladstone State High School in West Gladstone to the south.